jgsrty/jgsrty.github.io/docs/english/2019/2019-November/The Time Bank.md

 Each day it opens a new account for you.
 Each night it burns the remains of the day.

-If you fail to use the day's deposits, the loss is yours.
+If you fail to use the day's `deposits`, the loss is yours.

 There is no going back.
 There is no drawing against the "tomorrow."

 You must live in the present on today's deposits.

-Invest it so as to get from it the utmost in health, happiness, and success!
+Invest it so as to get from it the `utmost` in health, happiness, and success!

 The clock is running.
 Make the most of today.